Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: Introduction

-To meet this need, this paper provides a simple solution algorithm for fixed-time, fixed-end-condition energy-optimal impulsive control problems in which the cost of admissible control inputs is a piecewise-defined norm-like function.
-Specifically, this paper makes three contributions to the state-of-the-art.
-First, necessary and sufficient optimality conditions are derived for the described problem class.
-It is also demonstrated that these optimality conditions simplify to the optimality conditions in previous works such as \cite{Lawden1963}, \cite{Arzelier2016}, and \cite{Gilbert1971} under the same assumptions, enabling a harmonization of literature on similar problems using reachable set theory and primer vector theory.
-Second, a method of quickly computing a lower bound on the optimal cost is proposed using any feasible solution to a dual problem.
-Third, a new three-step algorithm is proposed to compute globally optimal impulsive control input sequences for the aforementioned class of optimal control problems.
+To meet this need, this paper makes contributions to the state-of-the-art in both theory and application.
+The theoretical contribution includes derivation of the properties of the set of states that can be reached by admissible control input profiles with a specified cost.
+Specifically, it is shown that the reachable sets for this problem and Gilbert's problem \cite{Gilbert1971} have identical properties.
+With this in mind, contact and support functions for the reachable set are derived to enable use of existing algorithms for optimization over parameterized sets for this class of problem.
+Next, the optimization problem is reformulated as a semi-infinite convex program and corresponding optimality conditions are derived.
+It is shown that under the same additional assumptions, this semi-infinite convex program is identical to the form developed using primer vector theory \cite{Arzelier2016}, providing a geometric interpretation of the time-invariant portion of the primer vector.
+The application contribution of this paper is a new three-step algorithm that quickly computes globally optimal impulsive control input sequences for the considered class of fuel-optimal control problems.
 The three steps of this algorithm proceed as follows.
-First, an initial set of candidate times for control inputs is computed from an a-priori estimate of the optimal dual variable.
-Second, the dual variable and candidate control input times are iteratively refined until the optimality conditions are satisfied to within a user-specified tolerance.
-Third, an optimal sequence of impulsive control inputs is computed from the dual variable and final candidate control input times.
-The proposed algorithm offers three main advantages over algorithms available in literature: 1) applicabilty to a broader class of optimal control problems, 2) improved computational efficiency, and 3) improved robustness against numerical errors in corner cases.
+First, an initial set of candidate times for control inputs is computed from an a-priori estimate of the outward normal direction to the reachable set at the target state.
+Second, the set of control input times and outward normal vector are iteratively refined until the optimality conditions are satisfied to within a user-specified tolerance.
+To minimize computation cost, candidate times at which an optimal control cannot be applied are discarded in each iteration.
+Additionally, each iteration provides a feasible solution with bounded sub-optimality, making the algorithm well-suited to real-time applications.
+Third, an optimal sequence of impulsive control inputs is computed by solving a quadratic program.